 Once you get the quotes back, it’s time to compare them.
 Each quote should be based on the same amount of coverage so you can do an apples-to-apples comparison.
-What if a poorly ranked company offers you a great quote?
-Clark says to avoid them!
-While the premium might be tempting, you want to be sure your insurer is there for you when the chips are down.

-The general rule is when the cost of comp and collision exceeds 10% of your old vehicle’s value, that’s the time to dump it and just have liability coverage.
+Meanwhile, when the cost of comp and collision exceeds 10% of your old vehicle’s value, that’s the time to dump it and just have liability coverage.
 You can determine your vehicle’s value at Edmunds.com, KBB.com or NADA.com.

-The I.I.I. reminds you that there are a ton of different discounts out there.
+There are a ton of different discounts out there.
 Here are some you can ask about:

-- Antitheft devices
+- Anti-theft devices

 - Multiple policies with the same company

 - Defensive driving courses